api3dao/old-api3-docs/docs/next/grp-developers/requesters-sponsors.md

 ## What is a Sponsor?

-Equally important is the term **sponsor** also found throughout the docs and code.
-A sponsor is an entity such as yourself, an organization, etc. See [sponsor](../reference/concepts/sponsor.md) in the Reference section.
+Equally important is the term [sponsor](../concepts/sponsor.md).
+A sponsor is an entity such as yourself, an organization, etc.

-As a sponsor you will use the address of an Ethereum account _(called a sponsorAddress)_ to "derive a sponsor wallet" for an Airnode and then "sponsor a requester" with the same sponsorAddress.
+As a sponsor you will use the address of an Ethereum account _(called a [`sponsorAddress`](../concepts/sponsor.md#sponsoraddress))_ to "sponsor a requester"  and then with the same `sponsorAddress` "derive a [`sponsorWallet`](../concepts/sponsor.md#sponsorwallet)" for an Airnode.
+This action creates a relationship between a sponsor's requester and a particular Airnode.
 You do this because a sponsor is the entity that pays for the fulfillment of a request, the gas costs the Airnode will incur.
-These costs will be withdrawn from the sponsor wallet of the Airnode when the requester calls it.
+These costs will be withdrawn from the `sponsorWallet` of the Airnode when the requester calls it.

-In the diagram below a sponsor uses a sponsorAddress to "derive a sponsor wallet" for a specific Airnode and then funds it.
+In the diagram below a sponsor uses a `sponsorAddress` to "derive a `sponsorWallet`" for a specific Airnode and then funds it.
 Then the sponsor uses the same sponsorAddress to "sponsor a requester".
-Because the requester was sponsored with the same sponsorAddress that was used to derive the sponsor wallet of the Airnode, the requester can now make requests of the Airnode.
+Because the requester was sponsored with the same `sponsorAddress` that was used to derive the `sponsorWallet` of the Airnode, the requester can now make requests of the Airnode.

 >![image](../assets/images/sponsor-overview.png)